Bratipah/LangBound-Dapp/README.md

 ## NFT Rewards

-Lang-Bound rewards users with NFTs for their language learning achievements.
-These digital collectibles can be viewed, traded, or showcased in your collection.
+Lang-Bound rewards users with Token Bound NFTs for their language learning achievements.
+Through the TBA contract they can pperform the quests/quiz and earn TBA NFT digital collectibles after can be viewed, traded, or showcased in your collection.
 NFTs are a unique way to showcase your language learning progress.

 ## Mentor Program